-No mouse in any of the groups died during the experiment.
-CG, FBG, TG, TC, LDL, and ox-LDL increased significantly, while body weight reduced significantly (p < 0.001) in MG.
-There was significant decrease in FBG, TG, TC, LDL, and ox-LDL levels, but increase in body weight (p < 0.001) in AG when compared with MG.
-None of the groups exhibited significant difference in HDL level (p > 0.05).
-Thus, AC2-26 effectively improve hyperglycemia and lipid metabolism disorders in the diabetic mice, as shown in Figure 1.
+No mouse in each group died during the experiment.
+The CG, FBG, TG, TC, LDL, and ox-LDL increased markedly, while the bodyweight reduced significantly (p < 0.001) in the MG.
+There was a significant decrease in the FBG, TG, TC, LDL, and ox-LDL levels, and a significant increase in body weight (p < 0.001) in AG compared with MG.
+None of the groups exhibited a significant difference in HDL level (p > 0.05).
+Based on these findings, AC2-26 effectively improved hyperglycemia and lipid metabolism disorders in mice with diabetes, as shown in Figure 1.